-In order to launch this new baby out into the world, the prodigiously talented Deakin (he’s a University Professor of Digital Arts, multi-media artist, musician, DJ, performer) has created four ‘listening parties’ over the weekend.
+In order to launch this new baby out into the world, the prodigiously talented Deakin (he’s a University Professor of Digital Arts, multi-media artist, musician, DJ, performer) created four listening parties over the first weekend of May.
 I attended the first one, an occasion we as audience felt honoured to share, the packed room falling silent as the needle was ceremoniously dropped onto the first test pressing of the album.
 Deakin explained the story’s progression as each side of the album came to a close; fortunately, he tells me afterwards, the narrative will be fully explained on the album cover, as the there’s a lot to take in.

 Pre order the limited edition vinyl album, T shirts and a special live performance and various other treats at: http://bit.ly/lasterskickstarter

 The Lasters will be live on stage, and is going on tour in Feb 2020.
 Dates are here